kurumbus/laravel-settings/README.md

 If you don't want to allow access to sensetive settings values, use blacklist or whitelist configuration options in ```settings.php```

+You can use dot notation to blacklist or whitelist multiple settings.

 ### Custom Drivers

 The package allows you to implement your own custom driver without the need of modifying its underlying code.